Future Past (Duran Duran album): Cover art

 The cover is a colourised and combined image of two black-and-white pictures by Japanese photographer Daisuke Yokota.
 Nick Rhodes met Yokota in 2017 while researching for a documentary about Japanese photographers.
 The album's art director Rory McCartney laid the images over the top of one another, creating the effect of a stationary silhouette in red with another silhouette in green moving beyond it, which resonated with McCartney.

+Critical reception

+Future Past was met with generally favourable reviews from music critics.
+At Metacritic, which assigns a normalised rating out of 100 to reviews from mainstream publications, the album received an average score of 75, based on six reviews.
+Clash stated: "‘Future Past’ – when it works – is a blast of ridiculous 80s themed fun." musicOMH.com called it "a playfully flawed triumph".
+"If it had come out in 1985, it would have ruled the world", The Telegraph wrote.